KirkDJohnson/Volatility-Incident-Response-Lab/README.md

 <img src="https://github.com/KirkDJohnson/Volatility-Incident-Response-Lab/assets/164972007/a439eac5-a515-4932-8608-8a125441f0de" height="100%" width="100%" alt="Volatility Lab"/>
 <br />
 <br />
-A couple other important bits of evidence that can be helpful in the investigation, report or future defense from the same or similar threats is dicovering the contacted URLs in virus total which shows one particular domain ddos[.]dnsb8[.]net, that should likely be entirely blocked, and seeing that the traffic origianted in Hong Kong, there may potentially be no legitmate traffic for that geopgrahic, resulting in the abiluty to block IP traffic from that region as a defensive measure.<br/>
+A couple other important bits of evidence that can be helpful in the investigation, report or future defense from the same or similar threats is dicovering the contacted URLs in virus total which shows one particular domain ddos[.]dnsb8[.]net, that should likely be entirely blocked, and seeing that the traffic origianted in Hong Kong.
+There may potentially be no legitmate traffic for that geographic region, resulting in the abiluty to block IP traffic from that region as a defensive measure.<br/>
 <img src="https://github.com/KirkDJohnson/Volatility-Incident-Response-Lab/assets/164972007/493d5e84-a937-4be1-9c11-e1714f338a0d" height="100%" width="100%" alt="Volatility Lab"/>
 <img src="https://github.com/KirkDJohnson/Volatility-Incident-Response-Lab/assets/164972007/493d5e84-a937-4be1-9c11-e1714f338a0d" height="100%" width="100%" alt="Volatility Lab"/>
 <br />